doncaetano/serverless-framework-api/README.md

-# serverless--framework-api
+# serverless-framework-api
-Some small api using serverless framework.
+Some small API's using serverless framework.
+It's possible to use them using the scripts provided at the package.json.